Shopify/semian/README.md

  - So, with one worker, there will always be a minimum of 1 ticket
 - Workers in different processes will automatically unregister when the process exits.

-#### Net::HTTP
+#### Typhoeus
-For the `Net::HTTP` specific Semian adapter, since many external libraries may create HTTP connections on the user's behalf, the parameters are instead provided by associating callback functions with `Semian::NetHTTP`, perhaps in an initialization file.
+For the `Typhoeus` specific Semian adapter, since many external libraries may create HTTP connections on the user's behalf, the parameters are instead provided by associating callback functions with `Semian::Typhoeus`, perhaps in an initialization file.

 ##### Naming and Options
-To give Semian parameters, assign a `proc` to `Semian::NetHTTP.semian_configuration` that takes a two parameters, `host` and `port` like `127.0.0.1`,`443` or `github_com`,`80`, and returns a `Hash` with configuration parameters as follows.
+To give Semian parameters, assign a `proc` to `Semian::Typhoeus.semian_configuration` that takes a two parameters, `host` and `port` like `127.0.0.1`,`443` or `github_com`,`80`, and returns a `Hash` with configuration parameters as follows.
 The `proc` is used as a callback to initialize the configuration options, similar to other adapters.